Impact of Higgs-boson measurements on SMEFT fits: Fitting framework

 The SMEFT coefficients in the mass-eigenstate basis are then used to compute the observables at the scale $\mu_W$.
 To calculate flavour observables, the SMEFT Lagrangian is further matched to the Low Energy Effective Theory (LEFT) using the results of Ref.~\cite{Jenkins:2017jig}, where the massive gauge-bosons, the Higgs-boson and the top-quark fields are integrated out.
 The LEFT coefficients are then evolved to the energy scale relevant for specific flavour observables using the LEFT RG equations.

-For this study we have used the open-source \texttt{HEPfit} framework~\cite{DeBlas:2019ehy,hepfitsite}, where we have implemented a global fit of the SMEFT including EW, Drell-Yan, Higgs-boson, top-quark, and flavour observables in the \texttt{NPSMEFTd6General} model.
+For this study we have used the open-source \texttt{HEPfit} framework~\cite{DeBlas:2019ehy,hepfitsite}, where we have implemented a global fit of the SMEFT including EW, Drell-Yan, Higgs-boson, top-quark, and flavour observables in the \texttt{NPSMEFTd6General} model\footnote{The \texttt{NPSMEFTd6General} model file is available from the \texttt{HEPfit} GitHub repository, which can be accessed through the \texttt{HEPfit} website~\cite{hepfitsite}.}.
 We use a Bayesian analysis to extract the posterior probability density for the SMEFT coefficients $C_i(\Lambda)$ given the experimental data, a uniform prior for $C_i(\Lambda)$ in the $[-4\pi,4\pi]$ perturbative range which we approximate requiring $C_i(\Lambda)\in[-15,15]$ (while maintaining all the others fixed at zero), and a Gaussian prior for the input parameters $G_F$, $M_W$, $M_Z$, $M_h$, $\alpha_s(M_Z)$ and the lepton masses.
 SM input parameters and hadronic parameters entering flavour observables are always floated in the fit (see Ref.~\cite{deBlas:2025xhe} for details), while we vary one SMEFT coefficient at a time in the fits presented in this study.
 In all fits, \texttt{HEPfit} uses the BAT library~\cite{Caldwell:2008fw} to sample the probability density function (pdf) of the SMEFT coefficients $C_i(\Lambda)$ via its numerical representation through a Markov Chain Monte Carlo (MCMC).
 From the MCMC samples, the $68\%$ and $95\%$ Highest Posterior Density Intervals (HPDI) for the SMEFT coefficients are computed.
 A lower bound on effective NP interaction scale $\Lambda/\sqrt{|C|}$ can then be obtained from the largest absolute value of the $95\%$ HPDI.

 The RG evolution from the scale $\Lambda$ to $\mu_W$ is performed within the \texttt{HEPfit} framework using the \texttt{RGEsolver} library~\cite{DiNoi:2022ejg}, while the running in the LEFT is directly implemented in \texttt{HEPfit}.